CACI-International/ergo/ergolang/user_guide/src/details/syntax.md

 arguments in a binding, but you can also create unbound values (like the above `_ -> b`) which can be used in other contexts aside from just commands.

-The left side of a `->` operator is parsed as a pattern expression.

-A function expression evaluates to a value which, when bound, will bind to the left pattern expression and (if successful) return the right expression with the captured values.
+A function expression evaluates to a value which, when bound, will bind to the left expression and (if successful) return the right expression with the captured values.

 ### Bind Statement